jiaolian/jlmooc_src/source/_posts/talent.md

 <span style="color:blue;font-weight:bold">Background</span>

 Block Chain Coach is aiming the leading brand in consulting services for enterprises on integrating blockchain technology and token model into their business.
-We also offer professional training courses on blockchain and related technologies for educating the business to help them improving their knowledge and competence on blockchain.
+We also offer professional training courses on blockchain and related technologies for educating the professionals and managers to help them improving their knowledge and competence in the blockchain domain.

 <span style="color:blue;font-weight:bold">Job Description</span>